nastya236/nastya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Master student at  Ecole polytechnique fédérale de Lausanne.
-Besides that I am a Research Assistant at Adaptive Motor Control Lab headed by Mackenzie Mathis.
+I am a Master student at  [Ecole polytechnique fédérale de Lausanne](https://www.epfl.ch/en/).
+Besides that, I am a Research Assistant at [Adaptive Motor Control Lab](http://www.mackenziemathislab.org) headed by [Mackenzie Mathis](http://www.mackenziemathislab.org/mackenziemathis).

-Currently I am working on improving the generation ability of pose estimation models in DeepLabCut with Shaokai Ye.
-Also, I developing new features for CEBRA, led by Steffen Schneider.
+Currently, I am working on improving the generation ability of pose estimation models in [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) with [Shaokai Ye](https://yeshaokai.github.io).
+Also, I am developing new features for [CEBRA](https://cebra.ai), led by [Steffen Schneider](https://stes.io).

-I received my BSc degree in Applied Math and Physics at Moscow Institute of Physics and Technology.
+I received my BSc degree in Applied Math and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
-During my undergraduate studing I worked in Machine Intelligence Lab as AI Researcher.
+During my undergraduate studies, I worked in [Machine Intelligence Lab](http://mil-team.com) as AI Researcher.
-As a member of the Computer Vision and Signal Processing team, I conducted research in the different fields of Artificial Intelligence and helped big technical companies, such as Huawei, Samsung, and Sony, to build and deploy AI models on wearable devices
+As a member of the Computer Vision and Signal Processing team, I conducted research in the different fields of Artificial Intelligence and helped big technical companies to build and deploy AI models on wearable devices.

-I interested at the intersection of Machine Learning and Natural Science.
+I am interested in the intersection of Machine Learning and Natural Science.
 My passion is solving intelligence to advance science and benefit humanity.

 More details about my experience in my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.